aldreth/tarrant.org.uk/_posts/2007-06-17-finsihed-gcses.md

 tags: []
 comments: []
 ---

-<p>Just finished taking my GCSEs so I'm on holiday for the next three months.
+Just finished taking my GCSEs so I\'m on holiday for the next three months.
 Very happy!
-Got to wait till August until I get my results though, but they were quite easy.</p>
+Got to wait till August until I get my results though, but they were quite easy.

-<p>Toby</p>
+Toby